open-telemetry/opentelemetry-proto/README.md

 Components marked `Stable` provide the following guarantees:

-- Field types will not change.
-- Field numbers will not change.
+- Field types, numbers and names will not change.
 - Numbers assigned to enum choices will not change.
 - Service names and service package names will not change.
 - Service operation names, parameter and return types will not change.